 - Relapse prevention therapy

-On our beautiful 80-acre rural campus, you can take advantage of amenities such as a full gym, hiking trails, and our Olympic-size swimming pool while you receive the care and support you need, without the distractions of the outside world.
+On our beautiful 80-acre rural campus, you can take advantage of amenities such as a full gym, hiking trails, and many other amentities while you receive the care and support you need without the distractions of the outside world.

+The holiday season and mental health aren’t always the best mix.
 The holiday season can significantly impact your mental health, especially if you have preexisting mental health conditions.
-Living with depression causes tremendous suffering.
-Without treatment, depression symptoms can worsen until they become dangerous and unmanageable.
-However, you can find relief in a depression treatment program at Harmony Hills.
-To learn more about how we can help you, call 855.494.0357.
-We are available around the clock, every day.
+To learn more about how we can help you, contact us at 855.494.0357.
+The staff at Harmony Hills is available around the clock every day.